 The SGA Students of Color Committee prides itself in creating spaces where students can continue to question, challenge and cultivate their minds in order to advance personal growth, commitment, and social advocacy for historically underrepresented communities.

-The registation fees include: breakfast, lunch, conference swag, entrance to the POC Business Expo, and a ticket to the VIP MEET-AND-GREET with the keynote speakers.
+- The registration fee includes breakfast, lunch, conference swag, entrance to the POC Business Expo, and a ticket to the VIP meet-and-greet with the keynote speakers.

 A Call For Workshop Proposals!

 - We are currently accepting workshop proposals for this year’s Women of Color Trailblazers Leadership Conference.

 We invite and encourage submission proposals from all five colleges, surrounding community, and beyond related to leadership and empowerment of women of color.